Skip to Main Content

 Share rehearsal bloopers, cast interviews, set designs, or costume previews.
 You could also go further and create a short Instagram Story series—”Countdown to Opening Night”—showcasing daily snippets leading up to the big day.

 You could even start a short-form podcast where you discuss upcoming shows, interview cast and crew, or share anecdotes from past productions.
+Storytelling for nonprofits can help you craft compelling narratives that resonate.

 4. Livestreams